Symmetries of linearized gravity from adjoint operators: Spin-2

-An alternative point of view can be obtained by noting that $\overline{\mathcal{P}}^{2}_{0,4}\overline{\TMETop}_{2,2}$ on \eqref{eq:Spin1SdgK1phi20a} gives
+An alternative point of view can be obtained by noting that $\overline{\mathcal{P}}^{2}\overline{\TMETop}$ on \eqref{eq:Spin1SdgK1phi20a} gives

-The lhs vanishes because the extreme curvature components are gauge invariant and the rhs vanishes because of the TSI.
+The left-hand side vanishes because the extreme curvature components are gauge invariant and the right-hand side vanishes because of the TSI.
 Summarized, the extreme components of $\phi_{ABCD}$ can be used as a Hertz potential via \eqref{eq:Spin2LinGravHertzPotential}, or each one of them as a Debye potential.
 Our analysis shows that the difference between these three possibilities are the TSI and Lie derivatives.